luciopaiva/youtube-takeout-analyzer/README.md

     node watch-history-channel-cumulative-views duration > watch-history-channel-cumulative-minutes.csv

+The first row has the channel names and the second one the channel thumbnail URLs.
+The following rows are the actual duration data.

 If you are using alienart.io, you may want to convert the file from UTF-8 to ISO-8859-1 first, otherwise channel names with diacritics will appear broken in the video.